 Arugula is an acquired taste as the leaves can be spicy, but many people love it.
 This green grows super fast, ready in 45 days for larger leaves but you can also harvest baby leaves earlier than that.

-Arugula is also called rocket and often grows wild in many areas.
+Arugula tends to have rounder leaves, rocket is thinner and more jagged and often grows wild in many areas.

 How to grow arugula leaves

 Arugula is a cool season crop and does best with cooler temperatures.
 The hotter the weather, the higher chance the plants will bolt and flower.
 You can sow arugula 4-6 weeks before your last frost until the days start to get too hot in May.
 I always succession plant arugula to spread out the harvests ( learn more about growing greens year-round).

 You can also underplant arugula under taller plants like beans, peas or tomatoes to offer it some shade from the hot sun.

 I always leave some arugula flowers for the bees in the early summer and often save the seeds